 - 1. The employee was a 5% owner at any time during the year or the preceding year. - 2.
-The employee received more than \$115,000 in pay for the preceding year.
+The employee received more than \$120,000 in pay for 2017.

-You can choose to ignore test (2) if the employee was not also in the top 20% of employees ranked by pay for the preceding year.
+You can choose to ignore test (2) if the employee wasn't also in the top 20% of employees ranked by pay for the preceding year.

-An award is not a qualified plan award if the average cost of all the employee achievement awards given during the tax year (that would be qualified plan awards except for this limit) is more than \$400.
+An award isn't a qualified plan award if the average cost of all the employee achievement awards given during the tax year (that would be qualified plan awards except for this limit) is more than \$400.
 To figure this average cost, ignore awards of nominal value.

-Deduct achievement awards as a nonwage business expense on your return or business schedule.
+Deduct achievement awards, up to the maximum amounts listed earlier, as a nonwage business expense on your return or business schedule.

 You may not owe employment taxes on the value of some achievement awards you provide to an employee.
+See Pub.

-See Publication 15-B.
+15-B